 Less than four months after completing the programme I was fortunate to have been promoted to a management position I had been working towards for a few years.
 It was mentioned to me by my new manager that I had developed significantly since starting the programme and that this was the deciding factor when promoting me to my new position.

-The content of the course was all extremely relevant and was constructed in such as a way as to ease a non-business graduate into many complex subjects while challenging the class enough in order to make the year worthwhile.
 I would have no hesitation in recommending this programme to others and have found it crucial in my chosen career.

 Stephen Crowe, Pharmaceutical Product Manager, A. Menarini Pharmaceuticals Ireland Ltd., 2011 Graduate

 With an Engineering degree and having worked as a Mechanical/Electrical Engineer for a number of years, I wanted to incorporate that experience with a qualification in the business and management field.
 The Postgraduate Diploma in Management and Marketing seemed ideal as it offered a chance for non business graduates to develop and acquire a more holistic view to the entire business process.
 Having expressed a desire to move into management within my company, I was given a unique opportunity to familiarise myself with management and marketing principles.
 I found modules such as management, marketing and finance particularly beneficial in developing a good foundation for my preferred career path.
 During the programme, with a new found ability to work and think in both engineering and business terms, I was promoted to the role of Innovation Manager.